-- Whenever possible, ask questions that have many answers. - · Set up choices that involve your child in making decisions. - Lead your child to discover other ways of performing a task. - · Ask your child's opinions about things and then ask her why she thinks that way.
+- Whenever possible, ask questions that have many answers. - Set up choices that involve your child in making decisions. - Lead your child to discover other ways of performing a task. - Ask your child's opinions about things and then ask them why they think that way.